-The Endowment ensures that future Rotarians have the resources they need to design and implement sustainable projects year after year.
-The principal of gifts to the Endowment is never spent.
-Earnings generated on the principal are directed annually to Foundation grants and programs to improve lives in communities worldwide.
+The Rotary Foundation Endowment ensures that future Rotarians have the resources needed to design and implement sustainable projects year after year.
+The principal of gifts to the Endowment is never spent, but the spendable earnings generated on the principal are directed annually to Foundation grants and programs.
 The following types of contributions can be made to the Endowment:

-- Outright gifts of cash, investments, or other property - Life income gifts (for example, charitable remainder trusts, charitable gift annuities, pooled-income funds)

-- Testamentary gifts through wills or estate plans - Beneficiary of life insurance, retirement plan accounts, or other financial accounts
+- Outright gifts of cash, investments, or other property - Life income gifts (for example, charitable remainder trusts, charitable gift annuities, pooled-income funds) - Testamentary gifts through wills or estate plans - Beneficiary of life insurance, retirement plan accounts, or other financial accounts